imaitland/blog/md/about.md

 # About
 My name is iain maitland.
 I'm a software developer in Baltimore, Md.
 I've worked at a few startups big and small over the last 6 years or so as a frontend and then fullstack developer.
-If you want to keep it formal, my [resume is here](/resume). git branch -m master main
+If you want to keep it formal, my [resume is here](/resume).
-If you're not a resume reader - and to cut to the gist - I'm interested in builing man-machine and machine-machine interfaces, but more generally making software that does things in the world in creative, crafty and careful ways.

 This website was written in [Rust!](/learning_rust), and you can peruse the repo here: